Tenerife Carnival 2025

 DSC01177

-A girl dressed as a cake walks with her mom, perhaps they’re representing a local confectionery.
+A girl dressed as a cake is walking with her mom, they might be representing a local bakery.

 DSC01214